THEATRES AND MUSIC IN MILAN

 Teatro Manzoni

-It has a big tradition of spectacles, writers and directors, since 1850, when seven noblemen decided to found this theatre to renovate the importance of the prose.
+Its long tradition of featuring spectacles, writers and directors, began in 1850, when seven noblemen decided to found this theatre to reinstate the importance of prose.
 It was opened by "I martiri" of Carlo Torelli , "Amore senza stima" of Carlo Ferrari "Kean" by Dumas and many others.
-Nowadays it offers Sunday–morning jazz concerts too.
+Nowadays it also offers Sunday–morning jazz concerts.

 Address: Via Manzoni 42